"

 Intensive Supervision Probation or Parole

 Intensive supervision probation and/or parole (ISPP) is a rigorous supervision strategy designed to closely monitor high-risk offenders without resorting to incarceration.
-Unlike traditional probation or parole, ispp assigns officers smaller caseloads, enabling them to provide more intensive oversight, increased contact, and support to each client.
+Unlike traditional probation or parole, ISPP assigns officers smaller caseloads, enabling them to provide more intensive oversight, increased contact, and greater support to each client.
 Although precise requirements vary based on the individual offender, this approach typically involves frequent face-to-face meetings, regular urinalysis testing, unannounced visits to clients’ residences, and strict compliance requirements tailored to the individual risk level and needs.

 Photograph showing a well-dressed communities corrections officer standing outside an apartment building.